kavinx0/kavinx0/README.md

 # Hi, I'm Kavin👋

-I'm a Computer Science graduate from the University of Birmingham, currently based in Malaysia 🇲🇾.
+I'm a Computer Science graduate from the University of Birmingham, currently based in Malaysia.
 I focus on building data-driven and system-oriented projects that reflect real-world use cases and professional engineering standards.

 This GitHub serves as a professional portfolio for work developed beyond academic coursework.